Why is an LEI code required?

 Find out more information about who needs an LEI here.

 How to obtain an LEI?

 After forming the G20 concept, the Financial Stability Board (FSB) appointed a new not-for-profit organization, The Global Legal Entity Identifier Foundation (GLEIF) to watch over it.
-The foundation doesn’t issue the codes itself, but rather leaves it to a network of public and private companies acting as Local Operating Units (LOUs).
+The foundation doesn’t issue the codes itself but rather leaves them to a network of public and private companies acting as Local Operating Units (LOUs).
 Furthermore, in order to obtain an LEI code, you’ll need to reach an LEI Registration Agent.

 LEI Register’s role is to provide you with verified information about LEIs, authenticate data and manage communication between LOUs.
 We understand the value of your time and have put in great work to become the fastest, most secure global registration service provider.

-- The global LEI system was created as a reliable information source; providing unique identifiers for all entities that undertake financial transactions around the world
+- The Global LEI System was created as a reliable information source; providing unique identifiers for all entities that undertake financial transactions around the world.

-- The LEI public database is free to use and provides authenticated information about your counterparts
+- The LEI public database is free to use and provides authenticated information about your counterparts.

-- “No LEI, No trade”
+- “No LEI, no trade”